datanav/docs/low-level-debugging.rst

 Profiling one specific Sesam API call
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Adding the special "SESAM_API_PROFILER" header to the Sesam APi request will make the Sesam instance return a file
+Adding the special "SESAM-API-PROFILER" header to the Sesam APi request will make the Sesam instance return a file
 containing the profile-information for the api-call.
 The "real" response from the api-call is discarded.

 A header-value of "pstats" will return a file that can be loaded with pythons `pstats module